jlarmstrongiv/tracecamp-winter-2020/README.md

 ## 🔗 Links

-Links relavant to the camp and the technologies we are using.
+Links relevant to the camp and the technologies we are using.

 - [Trace Camp Website](https://tracecamp.com/)
 - [Winter 2020 Camp Details](https://www.notion.so/Details-of-Trace-Camp-Winter-2020-1fb942fefba842308d36a70046ee33fb)